 One day we will see silver reverting to its historical mean, and we should all prepare.”

 Here’s the full article which also details Frisby’s allowances made for the likes of modern taxation and cost of living changes.
 Highly worth a read: What wages in ancient Athens can tell us about the silver price today.
-Also note that compared to when Frisby originally wrote his article in wrote this, silver prices have risen from US$18.50 to $23 today.
-So $400 per ounce is about 17.5 times more than the current price, down a little from the 20 times when Frisby wrote this.
+Also note that compared to when Frisby originally wrote his article, silver prices have risen from US$18.50 to US$30 today.
+So $400 per ounce is about 13.3 times more than the current price, down from the 20 times when Frisby wrote this.
+But still very undervalued historically.

 How Does NZ Housing to Silver Ratio Compare to Frisby’s Wages Valuation?